 About Russian Sugar Cookies

 Oven temperatures were omitted since there was only one setting, which was "on," and readiness was determined not by the amount of time something has been in the oven for, but by appearance.
 Figuring out the exact ingredient proportions also took some guessing and experimenting since many Soviet products only came in one particular size.
 As a result, many recipes call for 1 packet of X or 1 jar of Y, and there are no other hints as to the required quantities.

 After a couple of disastrous outcomes, I have finally gotten the cookies to taste just like they did when they came out of my grandma's oven.
-I really hope you enjoy these Russian sugar cookies and please don't get scared off by the unusual ingredients combination!
+I really hope you enjoy these Russian sugar cookies and please don't get scared off by the combination of unusual ingredients!

 The Secret Ingredient